 CTSI Pilot Project Awards

 The UF Clinical and Translational Science Institute provides intramural awards to support the growth of interdisciplinary and investigator-initiated clinical and translational research across UF’s broad range of scientific disciplines.
-It is expected that all research supported by CTSI Pilot Project Awards will provide critical preliminary data to support extramural applications.
-The UF CTSI offers two types of pilot awards:
+It is expected that all research supported by CTSI pilot project awards will provide critical preliminary data to support extramural applications.
+The UF CTSI offers several types of pilot awards:

 - Patient-oriented clinical research, in which an investigator or colleague directly interacts with human subjects;

 - Non patient-oriented clinical research, or clinical and translational research in which an investigator or colleague does not directly interact with human subjects;

-Please check back for future opportunities.
+Active pilot RFAs are listed below.
+Please check back for additional RFAs anticipated to be released in Spring 2016.
 See CTSI Pilot Project Awardees for a list of projects funded since 2008.